1981 National League Championship Series: Aftermath

 The Dodgers went on to defeat the New York Yankees four games to two in the 1981 World Series, their only championship in the Garvey-Lopes-Russell-Cey era.
-From 1973-81, the historic infield combined for 21 All-Star selections, with each man receiving at least three.
+From 1973–1981, the historic infield combined for 21 All-Star selections, with each man receiving at least three.

 According to “The Colorful Montreal Expos” episode of MLB Network Presents, Monday himself was left unaware of “Blue Monday” until he tried eating at a restaurant in Montreal with Steve Yeager during the Dodgers’ first road series in 1982 against the Expos and were asked by the manager to leave since six of the patrons were wanting to instigate a fight with him, with Monday commenting that “The winters are long in Montreal and they don’t forget anything” in response.
-Los Angeles went on to win the 1981 World Series, defeating the New York Yankees 4 games to 2.

-This was the only postseason appearance for the Montreal Expos before the franchise moved to Washington, D.C. and became the Washington Nationals.
-In Blue Monday: The Expos, the Dodgers, and the Home Run That Changed Everything, author Danny Gallagher argues that Rick Monday's home run in the 9th inning of game five, which eliminated the Expos from advancing to the World Series, was the moment that preceded the Expos exit in Montreal.
+This was the only postseason appearance for the Montreal Expos before the franchise moved to Washington, D.C., and became the Washington Nationals.
+The 1981 NLCS was covered briefly in the Netflix series, title Who Killed the Montreal Expos?.